Interested in buying a property to rent out?

 - Maintenance work or unexpected repair costs – your ongoing maintenance charges could increase or you could have a one-off emergency repair to pay for.

-- Tenants falling into arrears – rent dispute can take months to resolve and have a serious impact on your finances.
-You might also have to evict your tenant.
-Look at www.gov.uk/private-renting-evictions for more information.
+- Tenants falling into arrears – rental disputes can take months to resolve and may have a serious impact on your finances.
+For more information on this, please see our 'If your tenants fall into arrears' section below.

 In line with the terms and conditions of your mortgage, you’ll still have to cover your monthly mortgage payments – so you may want to think about putting a savings plan or other contingency in place in case there’s a shortfall.